 Beringea will consider most sectors although it no longer pursues investments in advertising technology or in the casual dining sector due to the current market conditions.
 Instead, it has continued to diversify the VCTs’ portfolios to help mitigate sector-specific issues and broader economic uncertainty.

 Beringea anticipates future deal flow to be particularly strong due to a combination of economic circumstances and its own proactive deal sourcing.
 Competition within the market for the best deals is undeniably strong and as a consequence the managers believe some company valuations have been inflated.
 However, Beringea is confident in its ability to identify good deals and execute them without veering from its valuation principles.

-The existing portfolio breakdowns are shown below.
+The current portfolio breakdowns are shown below (Feb 2019).